Broncos–Raiders rivalry

 The Broncos–Raiders rivalry is a National Football League (NFL) rivalry between the Denver Broncos and Las Vegas Raiders.

 Both teams compete in the American Football Conference (AFC) West division.
-Since the American Football League was established in 1960, the Broncos and Raiders are the most frequent Monday Night Football matchup in league history.
+Since the American Football League was established in 1960, the Broncos and Raiders are the most frequent Monday Night Football matchup in league history with 20.
 The Broncos and the Raiders have shared the same division, first being the AFL Western Conference, and since the AFL–NFL merger, the AFC West.

+The Raiders lead the overall series, 73–57–2.
+The two teams have met twice in the playoffs, winning one each.